 All of this came to rise earlier this week, when a friend of mine read this blog.
 He was the second person I told to check it out, off-handedly.
 Little did I expect him to check right away, then proceed with a list of all the reasons why nobody cares.
 It could have been an enormous bulleted list.
 It was a full frontal assault, and no sugar coating it at all.
 If you’d seen me in a bathing suit, then you’d realize I like my sugar about 5 pounds too much.
 It took me a moment to step back and take the advice, and decide what I would use and what I would discard.

 So, right off the bat, before I get into the real messy thick bit of it, I am developing a way to cope with a whole whack of feedback.

 Don’t trust anyone.
 Even your friends, family, and pets are subject to this new clause.

 Basically, this week I realized that I am not going to be seeing an ROI on a job I’ve been doing over the last month.
 I did not ask the person for a contract, because we had a verbal one, and I know him.
 I considered him a friend; you know, one of those friends who isn’t your blood brother or whatev, but a vague sort of friend.
 I charged him an unbelievably low rate, because I’m that nice.

 And now I’m assuming he’s on crack, because there is no other excuse for his dramatic, MIA behavior.

-I recently started a new job working in a wine room.
-So much for quitting such a short time ago!
-But seriously, I can try new wines everyday, for free, and it’s something I’m very interested/excited to learn about.
+I recently started a new job working as the editor for e-learning website it’s something I’m very interested/excited to learn about.
 The opportunity was too good to pass up.